dimaslz/ng-heroicons/README.md

 ## How to install in your project

-This package has compatibility with Angular version from 11 to 18.
+This package has compatibility with Angular version from 11 to 19.

+> [!IMPORTANT]
+> The versions from 11 to 16, will not longer be maintained anymore.

 | angular version | package version ||
 |-|-|-|